Ahmad Jamal: At the Pershing: But Not for Me

-After the recording of the best-selling album But Not For Me, Jamal's music grew in popularity throughout the 1950s, and he attracted media coverage for his investment decisions pertaining to his "rising fortune".
+He attracted media coverage for his investment decisions pertaining to his "rising fortune".
 In 1959, he took a tour of North Africa to explore investment options in Africa.
-Jamal, who was 29 at the time, said he had a curiosity about the homeland of his ancestors, highly influenced by his conversion to the Muslim faith.
+Jamal, who was 29 at the time, said he was curious about the homeland of his ancestors, highly influenced by his conversion to the Muslim faith.
 He also said his religion had brought him peace of mind about his race, which accounted for his "growth in the field of music that has proved very lucrative for me."
-Upon his return to the U.S. after a tour of North Africa, the financial success of Live at the Pershing: But Not For Me allowed Jamal to open a restaurant and club called The Alhambra in Chicago.
-In 1962, The Three Strings disbanded and Jamal moved to New York City, where, at the age of 32, he took a three-year hiatus from his musical career.
+Upon his return to the U.S. after a tour of North Africa, the financial success of Live at the Pershing: But Not For Me allowed Jamal to open a restaurant and club called The Alhambra in Chicago, which lasted barely one year.

+In 1962, the classic Jamal/Crosby/Fournier trio made its final recording, Ahmad Jamal at the Blackhawk.
+Although Crosby and Fournier had started to play with George Shearing, the definitive end of the trio came with Crosby's death from a heart attack in August 1962.
+Jamal recorded Macanudo with a full orchestra in late 1962.
+He then took a brief hiatus from performing and recording.

 Return to music and The Awakening

-In 1964, Jamal resumed touring and recording, this time with the bassist Jamil Nasser and recorded a new album, Extensions, in 1965.
-Jamal and Nasser continued to play and record together from 1964 to 1972.
-He also joined forces with Fournier (again, but only for about a year) and drummer Frank Gant (1966–76), among others.
-Until 1970, he played acoustic piano exclusively.
-The final album on which he played acoustic piano in the regular sequence was The Awakening.
-In the 1970s, he played electric piano as well; one such recording was an instrumental recording of "Suicide is Painless," the theme song from the 1970 film MASH, which was released on a 1973 reissue of the film's soundtrack album, replacing the original vocal version of the song by The Mash.
-It was rumored that the Rhodes piano was a gift from someone in Switzerland.
-He continued to play throughout the 1970s and 1980s, mostly in trios with piano, bass and drums, but he occasionally expanded the group to include guitar.
+In 1964, Jamal resumed performing after moving to New York and started a residency at the Village Gate nightclub.
+That year, he began recording a series of new trio albums with bassist Jamil S. Nasser, starting with Naked City Theme.
+Jamal and Nasser continued to play together until 1972.
+He also joined forces with Fournier (again, 1965–1966) and drummer Frank Gant (1966–77), among others.
+Until 1970, he played only acoustic piano.
+The final album on which, for a time, he played exclusively acoustic piano in the regular sequence was The Awakening.
+In the 1970s, he played electric piano as well, as on the instrumental recording of "Suicide is Painless," theme song from the 1970 film M*A*S*H, which was released on a 1973 reissue of the film's soundtrack album, replacing the original vocal version of the song by The Mash.
+Apparently, the Rhodes piano he used was a gift from someone in Switzerland.
+He continued to play and record throughout the 1970s and 1980s, mostly in trios with piano, bass and drums, and occasionally expanded the group to include a guitarist or a percussionist.
 One of his most long-standing gigs was as the band for the New Year's Eve celebrations at Blues Alley in Washington, D.C., from 1979 through the 1990s.
+Jamal also reimagined his hit song "Poinciana" several times, notably on Ahmad Jamal at the Top: Poinciana Revisited (1968) and Digital Works (1985).